 During the operation, she received 4000 helicopter landings and refuelled aircraft 500 times, an impressive feat for conversion and restoration that cost £2 million.

-Another couple of merchant conversions are also worth mentioning.
+Another couple of merchant conversions are also worth mentioning, although not of the same design, MV Astronomer.

 Following purchase by the MoD in 1985 for £13million she was converted to an aviation training ship at the shipyard of Harland & Wolff, Belfast, with the addition of extended accommodation, a flight deck, aircraft lifts and naval radar and communications suites.
 A Primary Casualty Receiving Facility was added before Argus was sent to participate in the 1991 Gulf War.